-As a result of the accelerating order momentum during the second half of 2004, we ended 2004 with 4,408 homes in backlog, a 71% increase compared to year-end 2003, resulting in a dollar backlog of \$1.3 billion for year-end 2004, an 86% increase over year-end 2003.
-In addition to a 71% increase in the number of homes in order backlog, the increase in dollar backlog was also due to a 9% increase in the average sales price of those homes.
-Our Arizona region more than doubled their number of homes in backlog at the end of 2004 compared to 2003, with an increase of 139%.
-In California, the number of units and average sales price of the units in backlog increased 72% and 29%, respectively, to 695 units and \$391.3 million, primarily as a result of the increased active selling communities in Northern California and also due to the acquisition of Citation Homes in January 2004.
-Our Nevada region ended 2004 with \$79.2 million in backlog, an increase of 48% over year-end 2003, mainly due to a 40% increase in the average selling price of homes in order backlog.
-The price increase was primarily due to a strong housing market in Nevada represented by our year-end 2004 order backlog with higher priced selling communities compared to lower priced selling communities for year-end 2003.
-In Texas, our backlog increased 30% to \$313.1 million at year-end 2004 from year-end 2003, primarily due to an increase in unit orders of 33%.
+In 2004, the West Region experienced significant growth, with average sales price and units in backlog increasing 37% and 48%, respectively.
+In California, the number of units and average sales price of the units in backlog increased 72% and 29%, respectively, to 695 units and \$563,000, primarily as a result of the increased number of active selling communities in Northern California and also due to the acquisition of Citation Homes in January 2004.
+Nevada ended 2004 with \$79.2 million in backlog, an increase of 48% over year-end 2003, mainly due to a 40% increase in the average selling price of homes in order backlog.
+The price increase was primarily due to a strong housing market in Nevada represented by our year-end 2004 order backlog with higher priced selling communities compared to lower priced selling communities for year-end 2003